The Ultimate Anti Money Laundering Handbook for Fintechs/FIs

 It’s the process of verifying the identity of a client:

-• Collect and verify documents such as Aadhaar card, passport, proof of address
+• Collect and verify documents such as Passport, proof of address

 • Regularly update the KYC information